2018

 The multi-year signature project the Gift of Hearing was launched with the support of a private donor from Denmark

-We elected our 1st female President and the Club became a 100 per cent PHF and EREY Club.
+We elected our 1st female President and the Club became a 100% PHF and EREY Club.

 2007